Skip to content

 Terminal window

-python neurons/validator.py --netuid 116 --subtensor.network test --wallet.name miner --wallet.hotkey default
+python neurons/validator.py --netuid 116 --subtensor.network test --wallet.name validator --wallet.hotkey default

 Note this won’t launch the autoupdater.
 To launch with the autoupdater, use the run.sh command.